 After being tasked by the President, the candidate then has 28 days (plus a 14 day extension if needed) to reach agreements with other political parties to form a government.
 If the candidate cannot create a coalition within the 42 day time-period, the President can then ask another candidate from another party to try and form one.
-If that candidate also fails a majority of the Knesset can ask the President to turn to a third candidate.
+If that candidate also fails, a majority of the Knesset can ask the President to turn to a third candidate.
 That individual will then have 14 days.
-If he or she fails, there are new elections in 90 days.
+If he or she fails, there are new elections.

-Part of the negotiations that the candidate for Prime Minister has with the other parties is who will serve in the various cabinet positions in the government as well as who will get to lead certain government committees.
+The candidate for Prime Minister negotiates with other parties as to who will serve in the various cabinet positions in the government, and who will get to lead certain government committees.
 Once a party agrees to be a part of the government, it consents to follow the main party's platform.
 If the ruling party and the parties that become a part of the coalition disagree and decide not to keep working together, a party can decide to leave the government (or be removed by the Prime Minister).